anthorai/ZYRA-AI/replit.md

 # System Architecture

 ## Frontend
 The client-side uses React 18, TypeScript, and Vite, featuring shadcn/ui components with Radix UI, Wouter for routing, and TanStack Query for server state.
-Styling is managed by Tailwind CSS with a dark theme.
-It follows a component-based architecture.
+Styling is managed by Tailwind CSS with a dark theme, following a component-based architecture.

 ## Backend
 The server uses Express.js with TypeScript, providing RESTful API endpoints.
 Authentication is session-based via express-session and Passport.js (local strategy with bcrypt).